Traditionally Served Sushi Isn’t A Limited Experience

 I went to Sushi Yasuda in New York City last night and oh boy!
 This was a great experience.
-Firstly, they are a very traditional sushi-ya, no spicy rolls, or other American funkyisms.
+Firstly, they are a very traditional sushi-ya, no spicy rolls, or other American fusion offerings.
 And they made this pretty clear when my dining companion (a colleague of mine) asked about a spicy scallop roll.
-But, our waiter was very nice and polite and steered us towards interesting specials and made us aware what the itamae suggested that night.
+But, our waiter was very nice and polite and steered us towards interesting specials and made us aware what the itamae suggested that night (we didn’t ask for omakase, but the staff is quite attentive).

 I started out with something I’d never had before; flounder roe.
-It was very interesting. whitish/gray clumps that were very subtle, and tasted like a combination of all the delicate flavors of green onion and the ocean.
+It was very interesting.
+Off-white/gray clumps that were very subtle, and tasted like a combination of all the delicate flavors of green onion and the ocean.
 Very unique.
-I went on to Ankimo (monkfish liver), one of my seasonal favorites, and then started ordering sashimi and sushi with gusto.
+I went on to ankimo (monkfish liver), one of my seasonal favorites, and then started ordering sashimi and sushi with gusto.

 Before our sushi arrived, the waiter brought out a seaweed salad comprised of 5 different types of seaweed with a bowl of dressing for dipping.
 Some of these were the norm (wakame) and it was missing some I am used to (hijiki), which wasn’t a problem.
 But it was great.
 A very rounding experience and the textures were something at which to marvel.

-If you have an opportunity and don’t mind paying up for it, check out Sushi Yasuda.
-You don’t have to be on your best behavior, but you do have to be there on time (they don’t hold tables, they are so busy and popular).
+If you have an opportunity and don’t mind paying up for it, try out Sushi Yasuda.
+You don’t have to be on your absolute best behavior, but you do have to be there on time (they don’t hold tables, as they are so busy and popular).
 And definitely look for the specials.

 I have always been fascinated by the creation and culture of different foods, particularly sushi and sashimi in the modern era of Japanese cuisine.
 I am a classically trained chef and sushi connoisseur, also having operated a food service company and enjoy investigating and experimenting with food around the world.